 These are some things to consider when feeding your baby:

 When starting solid foods, give your baby one new food at a time—not mixtures like cereal and fruit or meat dinners.
-Give the new food for five to seven days before adding another new food.
+Give the new food for two to three days before adding another new food.
 This way you can tell what foods your baby may be allergic to or can't tolerate.

 Begin with small amounts of new solid foods—a teaspoon at first and slowly increase to a tablespoon.